Please visit www.nationalparks.nsw.gov.au for local alerts on safety information and fire bans before entering the park.

 According to legend the Salt Caves were once thirty metres deep, and salt hung in columns like stalactites from the roof.
 Wild horses, wild cattle and kangaroos were often seen and local women collected the salt to cure their meat.
 The Salt Caves are an important Aboriginal site and are an excellent example of shelters used by the traditional Gamilaroi people.

-The Salt Caves picnic area is located within Timallallie National Park in the central part of the Pilliga Forest.
-The area received a facelift in late 2008, making it an ideal family picnic spot.
-The area now contains a picnic area with free gas barbecues, toilets and several picnic shelters.
+Enjoy your lunch in the company of the birds at Salt Caves picnic area in Timmallallie National Park.
+It’s a scenic spot to pause for a picnic or barbecue on your exploration of Pilliga Forest.
 Due to the remote location of the Salt Caves there are no rubbish bins so please take all your rubbish away with you to keep this area a pleasant place to visit.

 The Aloes is a lovely picnic area on the site of an historic homestead that contains several relics including early pioneers graves.
 It is one of a number of areas within the Pilliga Forest that has koala colonies, so keep your eyes peeled and you may be lucky enough to spot a few.
 Adjacent to the Aloes is a wide, sandy creek in which native trees abound.

 Schwagers Bore is a cold water bore in the Pilliga Forest.
 Unlike most of the other bores in the area the water does not have a high mineral content, making it theoretically safe to drink.
 However this is not advisable.
 There are no facilities at Schwagers Bore.

 Please find below instructions for reaching the Salt Caves and Aloes from either Narrabri, Wee Waa or Australia Telescope to help you formulate a driving itinerary.

 During the dry this area easily accessible by car, but please do not attempt it during the wet.

 Ensure you have plenty of fuel and water etc before setting off into the Pilliga Forest.